How Shawn Overcame Addiction and Stifling Debt For His Family’s Future

 Despite all of his hurdles, one of the biggest obstacles aside from addiction was his battle with debt.

 With a union job, a decent paycheque and family by his side, Shawn seemed like he had it all.
-But that quickly changed when his wife lost her job in 2015.
+But that quickly changed when his wife lost her job.
 Relying on his sole income, his debt manifested along with his addiction, where he soon found himself trapped in a dark state of mind.
 As debt from mortgages, car payments and living expenses started to pile on, his drinking and depression got worse.

 Shawn first heard about Money Mentors through his employee assistance program.
 He then scheduled a free consultation to assess his financial state.